mckayc/task-donegeon/src/content/HelpGuide.md

 - **Inventory Card:** Displays your current balances for all types of {currency} and {xp}.
 - **Latest {award} Card:** Showcases the most recent {award} you've earned.
 - **Leaderboard:** A friendly competition showing the top XP earners for the current mode (Personal or {group}).
+- **My Pending Items:** When you have {tasks} or purchases awaiting approval from an {admin}, a new card will appear here showing a list of everything you're waiting on.
+You can also see a summary of pending items by clicking the new bell icon (🔔) in the header.
 - **Quick Actions:** A list of **all** your most urgent and available {tasks} for easy access.
 The {task} cards here use the same visual system (colors, borders, animations) as the main {link_quests} page for consistency.
 This list is scrollable if you have many active {tasks}.
 - **Recent Activity:** A summary of recent events from the last **7 days**, showing up to **50 items** (or all of today's events, if there are more than 50).
 - **Weekly Progress:** A chart showing how much XP you've earned over the last seven days.